phetsims/projectile-motion/doc/implementaton-notes.md

 First, read a general explanation at [model.md](https://github.com/phetsims/projectile-motion/blob/master/doc/model.md).
 It starts with
 "There is no limit to the number of projectiles".

-That means, a new Trajectory is created if the fire button is pressed *and* if this new projectile fired is not the same as the previous one.
+This means that a new Trajectory is created if the fire button is pressed *and* if this new projectile fired is not the same as the previous one.
 If the fire button is pressed and the new projectile fired is the same as the previous, a projectile is added to the previous Trajectory.

 Also, if air resistance, altitude, or gravity are changed when there are projectiles in air, this generates new paths, so for